credativ/sqlreduce/README.md

 required to reduce the example to a minimal reproducer that developers can use to fix the problem.

-This issue is addressed by SQLreduce.
+This issue is solved by SQLreduce.
 SQLreduce takes as input an arbitrary SQL query which is then run against a PostgreSQL server.
 Various simplification steps are applied, checking after each step that the simplified query still triggers the same error from PostgreSQL.
 The end result is a SQL query with